ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

 Some further comments on this code:

-- The pre-conditions will be verified before the command is called and if they fail an ``AssertionError`` is raised the command will not be called.
+- The pre-conditions are verified before the command is called.
+If they fail, an ``AssertionError`` is raised, and the command will not be called.
-- The post-conditions will be verified after the command is called, they will be verified in the order they are added and if one fails the others will not be verified.
-Concretely, the verification happens using a :py:class:`~ska_tango_testing.integration.TangoEventTracer` to subscribe to the events and check the state changes using assertions.
+- The post-conditions are verified after the command is called.
+They are verified in the order they are added, and if one fails, subsequent ones are not checked.
+Verification is performed using a :py:class:`~ska_tango_testing.integration.TangoEventTracer` to subscribe to events and check state changes through assertions.
-- The timeout determines the maximum wait time for the post-conditions to be verified (it doesn't affect the pre-conditions or the command call).
+- The timeout specifies the maximum wait time for post-conditions to be verified.
+It does not affect pre-conditions or the command call.
-- The LRC completion check is itself a post-condition, so it will be verified after the command is called and after the other post-conditions are verified, within the same shared timeout.
-Potentially you can specify which result codes are considered as successful completions.
-Concretely, the verification happens subscribing to the ``longRunningCommandResult`` state change event and checking the result code for a the stored LRC ID.
+- The LRC completion check is a post-condition.
+It is verified after the command is called and after other post-conditions are checked, all within the same timeout.
+You can specify which result codes count as successful completions.
+Verification subscribes to the ``longRunningCommandResult`` state change event and checks the result code for the stored LRC ID.
-  The timeout is shared also with this post-condition.
+- The LRC error acts as a "sentinel," monitoring events and halting post-condition verification early if an error is detected.
+You can specify which result codes are treated as errors.
+If an error is detected, an ``AssertionError`` is raised, stopping verification before the timeout.
-- The LRC error can be seen as a sort of "sentinel", that monitor the events and stops the post-conditions verification early if a LRC error is detected.
-Potentially you can specify which result codes are considered as errors.
-If you use this method, during the evaluation of the post-conditions, if an error is detected, an ``AssertionError`` is raised and the post-conditions verification is stopped before the timeout is reached.
+- Synchronisation is managed internally by the :py:class:`ska_tango_testing.integration.TangoEventTracer`.
+All subscriptions and event resets are handled automatically, including storing the LRC ID.
-- The synchronisation is internally managed using a :py:class:`ska_tango_testing.integration.TangoEventTracer`; all the subscriptions and the events resets are done automatically, as well as the memorisation of the LRC ID.
+- Provided the pre-conditions are satisfied, an action can be executed multiple times.
+Post-condition tracking and timeouts are reset with each execution.

-- Potentially, given the pre-conditions are satisfied, an action can be run multiple times.
-The post-conditions tracking and the timeout are reset every time the action is executed.
+In summary, the possible outcomes of an action execution are as follows:

-Resuming, the possible outcomes of an action execution are the following:
+1. Pre-conditions and post-conditions (including LRC completion) are satisfied:

-1. the pre-conditions are satisfied and the post-conditions too (LRC successful completion included) --> the action is successful;
+   The action is successful.
-2. a pre-condition fails and the action procedure (in this case the command call) is not executed --> an ``AssertionError`` is raised;
+2. A pre-condition fails: The action procedure (e.g., the command call) is not executed, and an ``AssertionError`` is raised.
-3. the pre-conditions are satisfied, the action procedure is executed, but some event defined by the post-conditions is not detected (LRC completion included) --> The given timeout is waited and ``AssertionError`` is raised;
+3. Pre-conditions are satisfied, but some post-condition (including LRC completion) fails: The timeout expires, and an ``AssertionError`` is raised.
-4. the pre-conditions are satisfied, the action procedure is executed, but a LRC error is detected --> an ``AssertionError`` is raised before the timeout is reached or all the post-conditions are verified;
+4. Pre-conditions are satisfied, but an LRC error is detected: An ``AssertionError`` is raised before the timeout or all post-conditions are verified.
-5. the pre-conditions are satisfied, the action procedure is executed, but some failure occurred during the action procedure (e.g. a command call error) --> the error is not captured and the action execution will simply fail as it would do in a normal Python code.
+5. Pre-conditions are satisfied, but the action procedure encounters an error (e.g., a command call error): The error is uncaptured, and the action fails like normal Python code.

-**Do you want to try this approach?**
+**Would you like to try this approach?**
-Here some suggestions for further readings:
+Here are some suggestions for further reading:

 - :py:class:`~ska_integration_test_harness.extensions.actions.TangoLRCAction`
-  to learn more about the action API
+  for details on the action API
 - :py:mod:`~ska_integration_test_harness.core.assertions`
-  to learn more about the class you will use to define the pre and post conditions (which are the existing ones, where to start to create new ones)
+  for information on defining pre- and post-conditions, including how to create new ones

 Usage Example 2 (intermediate): Custom action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^